jacobrichey/jacobrichey.github.io/_posts/2020-04-20-The-Need-for-Sustainable-Policy-in-the-Global-Food-System.md

 ---
 layout: post
 title: The Need for Sustainable Policy in the Global Food System
-subtitle: Research Study, Conducted in Stockholm, Sweden
+subtitle: Research Study Conducted in Stockholm, Sweden
 tags: [sustainability]
 ---